vinipachecov/docker-kubernetes-stephen-grinder/README.md

       - .:/app
     command: ["npm","run","test"]
 ```
+Look to the "volumes" inside the react tag.
 Here we set the volumes /app/node_modules to be mapping and in the second part of the volumes settings we map "." into "/app" which is mapping every file of our local machine into the container /app folder.
 With this we get back the hot-reloading that react provides us when running the development server.

+PS: All of this means volume mapping or folder mapping into our container, but this does not trigger hot-reload, it only propagate forward the file changes into the mapped folder inside the docker container.
+This means that if you use Node.js you will still require nodemon or any other lib to watch changes into source code and restart your service inside the container.

 ### Tests
 Now, how about the the service "tests"?
 Well if we also want to have hot-reloading test runs, we will need to map folders aswell.
 So you might guess that we will need to run it and map it also.